 Welcome to Israel!
 Arrive Ben Gurion Airport; meeting, assistance and transfer to your hotel in trendy Tel Aviv’s Mediterranean beach.
 Balance of the afternoon and evening at leisure in the “city that never sleeps”.

 Begin the day with a visit to the Diaspora Museum on the campus of the Tel Aviv University.
-Here, you will be presented with the unique and ongoing story of the Jewish People throughout the generations, using murals, dioramas, three dimensional reconstructions, films and interactive multimedia presentations.
+Here, your private guide will present you with the unique and ongoing story of the Jewish People throughout the generations, using murals, dioramas, three dimensional reconstructions, films and interactive multimedia presentations.
 Drive to the town of Zichron Yaacov; the magnificent gardens are dedicated to Baron Rothschild, one of Israel’s great benefactors.
-Visit Aharonson’s House and learn of the intriguing story of this family.
 Then, on to Atlit, the detention camp where “illegal” Jewish immigrants fleeing from Nazi persecution in Europe were incarcerated during the British Mandate.
 The JNF helped to restore this site.
 See the replica of a ship (when available for visits) illustrating the conditions that the thousands of survivors endured during their transport to Israel.
 Visit Ein Hod, when daylight hours permit, the only artists’ village in Israel, and one of the few of its kind in the entire world.
 Return to Tel Aviv for overnight.
 (B)

 Today, a great adventure!
 Spend the morning digging and excavating at the Tel Maresha Dig at Beit Guvrin National Park (weather permitting).
 Continue to the 4,000-year-old port city of Jaffa.
 Explore the magnificently reconstructed Artists’ Quarter with its galleries and boutiques.
-Afterwards, on to Tel Aviv’s bustling Carmel Market and lively Nachlat Benjamin Street with its delightful cafes and craft stalls — definitely the place to be on Friday afternoon!
+Afterwards, on to Tel Aviv’s bustling Carmel Market and lively Nachlat Benjamin Street with its delightful craft stalls.
+Adjacent is Sheinkin Street one of the most popular streets in Tel Aviv, for the trendiest boutiques or just some coffee and people watching — definitely the place to be on Friday afternoon!
 Tonight, Get Together Dinner.
 (B.D)

 View the golden-domed Baha’i Shrine and their breathtaking “hanging gardens,” – a UNESCO World Heritage site.
 Drive along the coast to Rosh Hanikra; descend by cable car to see the magnificent underwater grottoes.
 Continue through the picturesque seaside town of Nahariya to the timeless Crusader city of Acre; walk through the subterranean city and bazaars that recall the colorful middle Ages.
 Then, to Safed, one of Judaism’s holiest cities, where the Kabbalah was developed in the 16th.-century; visit the ancient synagogues and the charming Artists’ Quarter.
 Return to your hotel for Dinner.
 The balance of the evening is at leisure to enjoy a stroll under the Carmel skies and the glow of this beautiful port city.
 (B.D)

 We’ll depart Haifa driving first to Capernaum to see the fantastic ruins of the ancient synagogue dating back to the 5th-century.
 Ascend the strategic Golan Heights and learn about the 20th century battles that protected Israel’s future.
 On to Katzrin, capital of the Golan and to the Monument of the 7th Brigade.
 It is here, in the magnificent strip of the Golan that has become known for producing the finest wines in the world, that we will enjoy a tour of the wine making process as well as sample some of the Golan’s tastiest wines.
-Continue for a visit to a former Syrian army bunker at Kibbutz Kfar Charuv, settled by Americans and Israelis together; view of the fertile valleys below as you tour the kibbutz and enjoy lunch in the communal dining room.
-Visit the remains of an 8th century Roman city at Bet Shean (not visited in winter due to early closure).
+Continue for a visit to a former Syrian army bunker at Kibbutz Kfar Charuv, settled by Americans and Israelis together; view of the fertile valleys below as you tour the kibbutz and enjoy a late lunch in the communal dining room.
 Then drive south and rise through the mountains to “golden” Jerusalem, stopping first for a blessing and a toast to our arrival in the eternal city.
 Overnight in Israel’s capital.
 (B.L)

 Drive to Hadassah Medical Center to the see the sublime Chagall Windows.
 On to Yad Vashem, Israel’s national Memorial and Museum of the Holocaust, with its Children’s Pavilion and Avenue of the Righteous.
 Then, to Mount Herzl to pay respects to Israel’s founders and heroes.
 Pass the post-modern Supreme Court and the Knesset (Parliament) en route to the Shrine of the Book, home of the Dead Sea Scrolls.
 Time to walk through the New Israel Museum and the Billy Rose Sculpture Garden; see the Scale Model of ancient Jerusalem.
 Evening: Night Tour of illuminated Jerusalem followed by a Restaurant Dinner and the “Night Spectacular” Sound & Light Show at the Citadel Museum (weather and schedule permitting).
 (B.D)

 Drive to Mt.
 Zion to visit the traditional Tomb of King David and the Room of the Last Supper.
 Enter the Old City to the restored Jewish Quarter; walk along the Cardo, the colonnaded main street of Byzantine Jerusalem.
 Walk to the Western Wall, last remnant of the Second Temple.
 View the Dome of the Rock.
 Proceed through the extraordinary Hasmonean Tunnel (tunnel schedule permitting) or tour the Herodian Mansions, a completely excavated residential quarter from 2000 years ago.
 Follow the Via Dolorosa to the Church of the Holy Sepulchre; stroll through the exotic bazaars with their wondrous aromas.
 End today with a visit to the fabulous Friends of Zion Heritage Center celebrating the Christian heroes who have contributed to the Jewish people and the State of Israel.
-These heroes come alive through, cutting edge, high tech imaging, audio-visual presentations, holograms and much more.
+The cutting edge technology is amazing.
 Or, an optional visit to Bethlehem may be arranged.
 A free night tonight.
 The shops are open late as it’s the start of the Israeli weekend.
 Enjoy the many eateries along the outdoor Mamilla Mall, Ben Yehuda Street, or the “Tachana”.
 (B)

 Descend through the Judean desert to the Dead Sea, lowest point on Planet Earth.
 Ascend Masada by cable car and see this last stronghold of the Zealots in their struggle against the Romans.
 Visit the excavations, Herod the Great’s palace, synagogue and bathhouse.
 Then, opportunity to enjoy an “unsinkable” swim in the buoyant waters of the Dead Sea.
 Drive via the Qumran Caves, where the Dead Sea Scrolls were found, on your return to Jerusalem.
-Early evening: Visit the Western Wall to join Jerusalemites welcoming the Sabbath (during daylight savings time only).
-Afterwards, a unique and memorable evening as we join an Israeli family at their home to enjoy the traditional Friday dinner together.
+We’ll stop at the Western Wall, beautifully illuminated on this Sabbath eve before arriving to the hotel (time permitting).
+Tonight, a unique and memorable evening as we join an Israeli family at their home to enjoy the traditional Friday dinner together.
 (B.D)

 Transfer to the Airport for your international departure flight.
 Enjoy our Express Check-in Service and complimentary entrance to the exclusive Dan VIP Lounge.